All Body Contouring Procedures

 How can I get rid of Loose Skin after Weight Loss?

 We’ve all experienced fluctuations in our weight due to diet and exercise, pregnancy or old age, but the impact significant weight loss has on our body can often be a confusing experience.
-Having achieved such a great goal, patients are often left with excess and sagging skin, the appearance of which has a detrimental effect on their confidence.
+Having achieved such a great goal, patients may be left with excess and sagging skin.
 As a result of being stretched for such a long time, our skin often fails to shrink back to its former shape and size.
-Many people are left with multiple loose folds of skin around their abdomen, arms, thighs, breasts, buttocks and face.
+Some people are left with multiple loose folds of skin around their abdomen, arms, thighs, breasts, buttocks and face.
 The same is true of pregnancy, where women experience huge changes to their abdominal and breast area.
 Despite regular exercise and a healthy diet, muscles have stretched and separated and don’t always return to their pre-pregnancy appearance.

 - Upper arms that sag